grefel/extendscriptApiDocTransformations/README.md

 # Adobe ExtendScript API Documentation

-This project contains the XSLT transformation files for creating a readabel documentation for the Adobe ExtendScript APIs.
-The files are optimizesd for the InDesign DOM but should work for other programs as well.
-The files are transformed to [DITA](http://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture), for further processing.
-You can set up your own [DITA-OT Transformation](http://dita-ot.github.io/).
+This project contains the XSLT transformation files for creating a readable documentation of the Adobe ExtendScript APIs.
+The transformation is optimised for the InDesign DOM but should work for other Adobe Extendscript DOMs as well.
+The files are transformed to [DITA](http://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) XML data model.
+You can set up your own [DITA-OT Transformation](http://dita-ot.github.io/) to publish an output format of your like.
 I rendered a WebHelp Documentation with [oXygen DITA-OT Webhelp](http://www.oxygenxml.com/)

 If you want to use the documentation you can find an online version [here](http://www.indesignjs.de/extendscriptAPI).